Kong/docs.konghq.com/app/konnect/getting-started/deploy-service.md

 To summarize, in this topic you:

-* Implemented the service version `v1` with the route `/mock`.
+* Implemented the API product version `v1` with the route `/mock`.
 This means if an HTTP request is sent to the {{site.base_gateway}} node and it matches route `/mock`, that request is sent to `http://mockbin.org`.
 * Abstracted a backend/upstream service and put a route of your choice on the